-In general, the predicted pressures are within 50% of the measured pressures, consistent with the reported uncertainties in the leakage area and the ventilation rate (see Volume 2).
+In general, the predicted pressures are within 50 % of the measured pressures, consistent with the reported uncertainties in the leakage area and the ventilation rate (see Volume 7).
 The one notable exception is Test 16.
 This experiment was performed with the door closed and the ventilation on, and there is considerable uncertainty in the magnitude of both the supply and exhaust flow rates.
-Test 16 is a 2.3-MW fire, whereas Test 10 is a 1.2-MW fire.
+Test 16 is a 2.3 MW fire, whereas Test 10 is a 1.2 MW fire.
 The measured supply velocity is greater and the measured exhaust velocity is less in Test 10, compared to Test 16.
 This is probably the result of the higher pressure caused by the larger fire in Test 16.
-FDS does not adjust the ventilation rate based on the compartment pressure, which is why the specified fan velocities are comparable in Tests 10 and Test 16.
+FDS does not adjust the ventilation rate based on the compartment pressure, which is why the prescribed FDS velocities are comparable in Test 10 and Test 16.
 This also is the most likely explanation for the over-prediction of compartment pressure in Test 16.
-Figure 6-10 presents the measured (solid lines) and specified (dashed lines) air velocities 15 cm (5.9 inches) from the lower edge of the supply duct, and 35 cm (13.8 inches) from the lower edge of the exhaust duct, for Tests 10 and 16.
+Figure 6-9 presents the measured (solid lines) and specified (dashed lines) air velocities 15 cm from the lower edge of the supply duct, and 35 cm from the lower edge of the exhaust duct, for Test 10 and 16.
 Also shown are the measured (solid lines) and predicted (dashed lines) compartment over-pressures for these tests.